bloom-tech-learning/beatlesm/curriculum/web48/3.1-Advanced-React/Module_1-Class-Components/Objects/Understanding.md

 #### Answer:   (C)

-- Hints: This is an example of setting an eventlistener for a DOM element.
+- Hints: (C)  This is an example of setting an eventlistener for a DOM element.